ANZAC Day Kokoda Treks 2019

 - Kokoda Track Permit

-- Hand selected Guide and porter team (who carry all group equipment, food, set up tents etc)
+- Hand selected Guide and local team (who carry all group equipment, food, set up tents etc)

 - Tent hire and floor mats.